-And while we're having trouble trying to contain our excitement, we wonder if the baby will be given an official title and, if so, which title will she be given?
+And while we're all having a little trouble containing our excitement, one of the biggest questions on our mind is whether the new baby will be given an official title and, if so, which title will she be given?
 Princess?
 Duchess?
 Lady?
 Despite Meghan and Harry’s firstborn being bestowed a fancy title from the queen herself (which they denied), it's less clear if the new child will be given the same honor, considering the couple decided to step down as senior members of the royal family.

 Allow us to explain.